 Then he took his tool bag to Columbus last October, becoming the president of hockey operations.
 Six months later, his Midas touch can be felt on a franchise that has qualified for the playoffs just once in its history.

 Last July, the Blue Jackets were trading away a disgruntled superstar.
 On Wednesday, the Blue Jackets traded for a disgruntled superstar.

 A year ago, the Blue Jackets were playing out the string with meaningless games en route to finishing with the leagues worst overall record.
-This year, they are engaged in meaningful games, sitting only two points out of the final playoff spot in the Western Conference entering Thursdays road meeting with the Predators.
+This year, they are engaged in meaningful games, sitting only two points out of the final playoff spot in the Western Conference entering Thursdays road meeting wit...